nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of contacts
+This product caters to food-fervent NUS students who would ideally benefit from keeping records of food options tasted in the vicinity of NUS.

 * prefer desktop apps over other types

-* can type fast
-* prefers typing to mouse interactions
+* can type fast and prefers typing to mouse interactions

 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**:

+The Food Diary will allow NUS foodies to save time and effort when finding places to eat around the NUS vicinity.
+The Food Diary especially caters to students chiefly on 3 aspects – One, the ability for users to log personal food reviews tagged under different categories for future reference;
+Two, the ability to effortlessly reference food options based on relevant filters in a user-friendly GUI;
+and Three, the ability to import and export their personal food diary to share with friends.

 ### User stories